Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/Readme.md

 The goal of this class is to build a video Q&A app modeled after the Whale iOS App.
 We will focus on building only a subset of features of the Whale app, with a focus on **netwoking**, **architecture** and a bit of fun with video with **AVFoundation**.

-## Objectives & Competencies
+## Objectives

-1. Build an iOS app from an API specification
-2. Use AVFoundation to play, record and save videos & photos
-3. Leverage advanced Swift features to architect your app
+- Leverage advanced Swift features to architect your app
-4. Build common app features like networking, authentication, pagination
+- Build common app features like networking, authentication, pagination

+## Competencies

+Students should be able to:

+- Use AVFoundation to play, record and save videos & photos
+- Build an iOS app from an API specification
+- Implement pagination in their projects
+- Implement authentication their projects

 ### Spec Project